Maine loon population dips for a 2nd year, but the chicks are booming

 “This was a huge jump,” said Hannah Young, Maine Audubon’s loon count coordinator.
 “We’re hoping that this will show in six years or so when we’ll see an increase in the adults.”

-Common loons are large, sturdy waterbirds with long, sharp bills that breed on lakes and ponds, frequently returning to the same water bodies year after year.
+Common loons are large, sturdy waterbirds with long, sharp bills.
+They breed on lakes and ponds, frequently returning to the same water bodies year after year.
 They produce haunting, ghost-like calls and are a cultural icon in Canada and a favorite of birdwatchers.

 Loons have been a passion of U.S. conservationists for decades, and recent efforts have focused on phasing out lead fishing tackle, which can kill them if they accidentally ingest it.
 This year, Maine passed a bill ending the sale and use of painted lead fishing tackle, a shift that will help the birds, Maine Audubon said.
 Lead poisoning has “long been one of the leading causes of death for adult loons in Maine,” the group said in a statement.